Editors’ Note

 Julia Webster Ayuso delves into the world of forensic linguistics, in which patterns in language are used to help solve cold cases.
 In an essay, linguist Ross Perlin argues against the idea that artificial intelligence will save endangered languages.
 In fact, Perlin writes, these new tools “are finders, not creators; they are mimics, not conversation partners; they are machines, not people.”

-In “To Read,” Mixe author Yásnaya Elena Aguilar Gil recounts how she was first taught to read in Spanish, a language she didn’t understand, as part of a larger political effort in Mexico to stamp out Indigenous languages like her own.
+In “To Read,” Mixe author Yásnaya Elena A. Gil recounts how she was first taught to read in Spanish, a language she didn’t understand, as part of a larger political effort in Mexico to stamp out Indigenous languages like her own.
 In a dispatch from Taipei, Will Buckingham charts the rise of Tâi-gí, a local Taiwanese language, in tandem with the country’s growing sense of political independence from China.

 We also, of course, consider translation.
 A new work of fiction by Filipino writer Amado Anthony G. Mendoza III, translated by Kristine Ong Muslim, is narrated by a self-effacing translator working with an author whose beliefs he’s unable to fully grasp.
 In a review of three novels featuring translators as central characters, Irina Dumitrescu examines the age-old trope of translation as an act of fraud.